Llanelly and Mynydd Mawr Railway: Llanelly Harbour

 The harbour at Llanelly was prone to silting, and as the output of the Great Mountain Colliery increased in the 1890s this became a serious constraint, much output being diverted to Swansea.
 In 1892 and again in 1895 the reclaimed spit of land leading to the light tower was breached by the sea, further reducing the utility of the rail access to the harbour facilities.
-In 1896 the Harbour Commissioners obtained Parliamentary powers to extend and improve the harbour by the construction of a North Dock.
+In 1896 the Harbour Commissioners obtained an act of Parliament giving powers to extend and improve the harbour by the construction of a North Dock.
 The shipping entrance to the dock was to be at the point where the L&MMR passed along the waterfront.
 Work did not start promptly, and in fact it was not until 1899 that it started.
 The work immediately interfered with the L&MMR operation, the track being undermined at the site of construction.
 Peaceful negotiation having failed, the L&MMR secured wagons to their track at the point of construction, but the Harbour Commissioners' contractor struck off the securing chain and removed the obstruction.
 The matter was eventually resolved in the High Court, where the finding went in favour of the L&MMR.

 Consequently, the Harbour Commissioners having expended much of the capital cost of the works on the construction of the dock, they were now unable to compete the required shipping access to it.
-They had to go to Parliament for a further authorising Act, which they obtained in 1901.
+They had to go to Parliament for a further authorising act of Parliament, which they obtained in 1901.
 However their attitude to the L&MMR continued to be hostile and obstructive.
 A swing bridge was provided crossing the dock entrance for L&MMR trains, and the North Dock opened in December 1903.

 In 1904 the Harbour Commission was restyled the Llanelly Harbour Trust.
 The L&MMR stated that the harbour works had involved the extensive use of their railway in the immediate vicinity and that no payment had been received for the activity; when the L&MMR used the new harbour works, and later the nearby Kings Dock, the dues for that usage were retained as a contra charge, and the claimed debt on either side mounted and eventually rose to tens of thousands of pounds the issue only being resolved by negotiation in June 1922.